rb12345/gnuplot_i/gnuplot_i.md

     gnuplot_setstyle (handle, style)

-  Sets the plotting style of the next plots.
+  Sets the plotting style of the next plots, such as 'lines', 'dots', 'linespoints' etc.

     gnuplot_set_axislabel (handle, axis, label)